apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 If a file is changed while the `readVectored()` operation is in progress, the output is undefined.
 Some ranges may have old data, some may have new, and some may have both.

-While a `readVectored()` operation is in progress, normal read api calls may block.
+While a `readVectored()` operation is in progress, normal read API calls MAY block;
+the value of `getPos(`) is also undefined.
+Applications SHOULD NOT make such requests while waiting for the results of a vectored read.

-Note: Don't use direct buffers for reading from ChecksumFileSystem as that may lead to memory fragmentation explained in [HADOOP-18296](https://issues.apache.org/jira/browse/HADOOP-18296) _Memory fragmentation in ChecksumFileSystem Vectored IO implementation_
+Note: Don't use direct buffers for reading from `ChecksumFileSystem` as that may lead to memory fragmentation explained in [HADOOP-18296](https://issues.apache.org/jira/browse/HADOOP-18296) _Memory fragmentation in ChecksumFileSystem Vectored IO implementation_